 - Wrap as if you were using a curling iron (don't close the flatiron completely).

 - Use less heat for blonde hair and scale up as hair darkens.

-- Can't put too much hair in at once, or it'll be too tough to
+- You can't put too much hair in at once, or it'll be too too tough.

 - Don't do the tips of your hair until the end, as they require the least amount of heat to retain the curl.

 Here is just the motion you will be using as you twirl you wrist to turn the flat.
 Check your pulse, twist, look at your watch, twist, repeat: